|

 purchased by then.
 He would live there the rest of

-in Frenchtown Township shortly before his death.
+in Frenchtown Township before his death.

 Ralph Raymond Roggerman died